1. Home

 • There is no limit on the number of items to which a conversation may be linked.

-• Setting a department for a conversation allows it to be filtered through the Departments filter.
+• Setting a type for a conversation allows it to be filtered through the Types filter.

 Note